collective/Products.Poi/Products/Poi/README.txt

 new light weight zope-3-style responses; this needs a migration.
 In the ZMI go to portal_setup, then the Upgrades tab and run any upgrade steps that are available for Poi.
 Backup your Data.fs first!

+NOTE: the upgrade steps can take a long time.
+Try to run the upgrade when traffic on your site is low or take the site offline for best results.
+When someone is editing content during the upgrade step, a ConflictError can occur, which means the upgrade will start all over.
+On sites with a lot of Poi content (like plone.org) that can mean that the upgrade stops after a while without being complete.
+After the upgrade check if there are still old-style PoiResponses in your site by going to ``<your site url>/search?portal_type=PoiResponse``.
+If this still gives back results, run the upgrade again (running it multiple times is safe).

 After any upgrade, run an Archetypes schema update, by going to 'archetype_tool' in the ZMI, selecting the 'Update Schema' tab,